 5. Conclusions

 The impacts of atmospheric stochastic perturbations on the ocean are investigated based on an equilibrium simulation with a newly developed Interactive Ensemble (IE) platform.
 The IE platform diminishes the atmospheric stochastic noise at the air-sea interface.
-In comparison with the Standard Coupled (SC) climate model, the IE platform reduces the time-mean sea surface temperature, enhances the convective activity in the tropical central and western Pacific and suppresses the convection in the tropical eastern Pacific.
+In comparison with the Standard Coupled (SC) climate model, the IE platform reduces the time-mean sea surface temperature..
 Major sea surface temperature changes in the IE platform are evident at high latitudes in both Northern and Southern Hemispheres.

 Surface wind stress shows positive correlation with the mixed layer thickness.
-The dampened surface stress in IE suppresses oceanic mixing, which results in thinner mixed layer and intensified solar radiation penetration at the bottom of the mixed layer.
-There is hardly change in the climatological heat loss at sea surface (sum of the shortwave/longwave radiation and surface latent and sensitive heat flux), and the solar penetration is suggested to be responsible for the sea surface cooling.
+The dampened surface stress in IE suppresses oceanic mixing, which results in thinner mixed layer.
+The thinner mixed layer and the smaller heat capacity are suggested to be responsible for the sea surface cooling.
 The upwelling and downwelling associated with the anomalous surface wind stress curl contribute to the local variations of sea surface temperature.
-The changes of surface latent heat flux release are in association with the surface evaporation process and partly accounts for reduced near-surface air temperature.

 The sea ice is enhanced and causes increased shortwave radiation reflection at the surface.
 This amplifies the cooling at high latitudes.
-In order to adjust surface energy budget, the ocean meridional overturning circulation is weakened especially in the Atlantic, which further amplifies the surface cooling.
+In order to adjust surface energy budget, the ocean meridional overturning circulation is weakened especially in the Atlantic, which further sustains the surface cooling.

-The wavelet spectrum of the Niño 3.4 index suggests that with reduced atmospheric noise the ENSO variability is preferentially on a time scale.
+The wavelet spectrum of the Niño 3.4 index suggests that with reduced atmospheric noise the ENSO variability is preferentially on the quasi-biennial time scale.
 However, improvements in IE are evident in the simulation of ENSO related SST changes and the intensity of annual cycle of the tropical Pacific.

 Our study shows that the model’s ability to capture the atmospheric perturbations at the air-sea interface is important to faithfully reproduce the climate mean state.
 This is consistent with Williams (2012).
 It should be noticed that the changes in our IE platform are mainly wind-driven.
-The dampened stochastic perturbations decreases the oceanic mixing, increases the solar penetration at the bottom of the mixed layer and leads to sea surface cooling, especially at middle and high latitudes.
-On the other hand, in Williams (2012), the water and heat components were perturbed separately in two experimental runs, emphasizing the effects of the surface buoyancy fluxes.
+The dampened stochastic perturbations shallows the mixed layer depth.
+The smaller heat capacity of the mixed layer together with the decrease in the net surface radiation and wind curl changes caused thesea surface cooling In Williams (2012), the water and heat components were perturbed separately in two experimental runs, emphasizing the effects of the surface buoyancy fluxes.
 The stochastic modifications in Williams (2012) are more pronounced in the tropics.
 The approach of Williams (2012) requires only single model integration, so it is cheaper in terms of computational costs and is complementary to our study.
 The atmospheric noise reduction may also lead to changes in weather patterns and regimes.
 It is worthwhile in the future to investigate the impact of atmospheric noise on the climate in IE when the variations of external forcing are considered.

-Acknowledgments: This work was jointly supported by the National Basic Research Program of China (973 Program) under Grant No. 2010CB951903, the National Natural Science Foundation of China under grant No. 41205043 and No. 41105054.
+Acknowledgments: This work was jointly supported by the National Basic Research Program of China (973 Program) under Grant No. 2010CB951903 and Grant No. 2010CB951803, the National Natural Science Foundation of China under grant No. 41205043 and No. 41105054.

 References